antarctica/ops-data-store/README.md

 The [Command Line Interface](#command-line-interface), specifically commands in the [`backup`](#control-cli-backup-commands) command group can be used to create and manage backups.

+#### GeoPackage backups

+GeoPackage backups:

+* use a [standardised](https://www.geopackage.org), interoperable, file format for geospatial information
+* can be used directly with GIS clients or other tools such as GDAL/OGR
+* contain [Managed Datasets](#managed-datasets) and QGIS layer style information only

+**WARNING!** GeoPackage backups are not tested/verified.

 Troubleshooting steps:

 - [GeoPackage backups GDAL error](#geopackage-backups-gdal-error)

+#### PostgreSQL backups

+Database backups:

+* use a technology specific file format for database information (postgres dump)
+* requires loading into a compatible Postgres database to use
+* contains all database objects (data types, tables, views, functions, triggers) from all schemas
+* do not contain global objects (users, roles and grants - see [Permissions](#permissions) section)

+Database backups are intended to give additional confidence whilst this project is initially setup system.
+They MUST NOT be replied upon for ensuring information not included in the [GeoPackage Backups](#geopackage-backups), such as unmanaged datasets, are backed up.

+**WARNING!** Database backups are not tested/verified.

+**WARNING!** Database backups will be withdrawn in time.

+#### Infrastructure backups

+For BAS IT managed infrastructure, additional backups are maintained by BAS IT:

+- Virtual Machines are backed up incrementally daily and fully every week for 1 month and then a monthly backup for 6 months

 #### Backups state files